betrixed/Toml-Pun8/README.md

 ```
 The parser does utf-8 examples.
 It will check and handle file Byte Order Marks - BOM

-# Punicode - PHP extension for foreward iteration of unicode string with new PCRE2 interface.
+# Pun8 - PHP extension for foreward iteration of unicode string with new PCRE2 interface.
-This PHP extension, tentatively named "Punicode8", with namespace "Pun" for short, is created using the PHP-CPP toolkit.
+This PHP extension, tentatively named "Pun8", with namespace "Pun" for short, is created using the PHP-CPP toolkit.
 The motivation arises from frustrations experienced in engineering the TOML parser projects, toml and toml-zephir, which centred around the interface limitations of preg_match, and the regretful need to use substr all the time.

-Punicode is compiled with a shared link directly to the latest version of the libpcre2-8 library.
+Pun8 is compiled with a shared link directly to the latest version of the libpcre2-8 library.

 Of course utf-16 versions of this could be done but utf-8 was first priority.

-Punicode currently being developed on a linux system, using the PHP-CPP source code.
+Pun8 currently being developed on a linux system, using the PHP-CPP source code.
 This project is not likely to be modified, or even tried, on PHP versions earlier than 7.0

 PHP-CPP does have a compatible "legacy version" for PHP 5.3+